Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 Because it’s clear that informal learning happens, regardless of efforts to support, ignore, or control it by L&D teams, organizations can build goals around informal learning and seek to create a learning ecosystem that facilitates informal learning.

 In fact, informal learning is the fundamental way in which employees develop competency in their job roles and develop additional skills and abilities.
-Informal learning is everywhere.
-Informal learning is more accurately described as learning that exists on a continuum: one side represents more formal learning and the other more informal.
+It is more accurately described as learning that exists on a continuum: one side represents more formal learning and the other more informal.

-How Do You Create a Connected Learning by Supporting Formal Training with Informal Learning?
+How Do You Create Connected Learning by Supporting Formal Training with Informal Learning?

-The concept of a learning culture based on a learning and performance ecosystem meshed approach to blended formal training with informal learning opportunities is vital for an effective integration of modalities.
-To do this, L&D teams need to redefine the role of formal training, using it to add structure to informal learning and give employees a sense of direction and help them achieve baseline proficiency.
+The concept of a learning culture based on a learning and performance ecosystem meshed approach to blended formal training with informal learning opportunities is vital for the effective integration of modalities.
+To do this, L&D teams need to redefine the role of formal training, using it to add structure to informal learning and give employees a sense of direction, helping them achieve baseline proficiency.

 A large proportion of formal training needs to switch to help employees understand: